luomus/laji-pygeoapi/README.md

 ### 4. Init the database:
 In the root directory, run:
 ```
-./scripts/init-db.sh
+./bin/init-db.sh
 ```
-*Note*: If you get "Permissions denied" error, you may have to change the permissions of the file `init-database.sh`.
+*Note*: If you get "Permissions denied" error, you may have to change the permissions of the file `bin/init-database.sh`.
 On Windows, you may need to provide full paths and ensure that Docker Desktop is open.

 ### 5. Run docker command: